 Hello all!
 I hope that everybody enjoyed their holidays and that they got everything they wished for!
 As for me, I got my wisdom teeth out three days before Christmas, so I spent the holiday in pain although I was surrounded by my favorite people; my family.

 As with every year, once you make it to Christmas, the rest of the days fly by and it isn’t too long before everyone is boasting about how 2017 will be their year.
 I like to take the last few days of the year to chill out, enjoy my family and friends, and reflect on the year I had.
 Originally, I planned to get this out before the end of the year, but my procrastination got the better half of me.

 I have been through and done a lot this past year, so I thought I would write an entry about things I have learned and where I hope the lessons will lead me.

-By the end of August I was moved into Central Michigan University.
+By the end of August, I was moved into Central Michigan University.
 The first week before classes began I attended CMU’s “Leadership Safari”.
-It was a great way for me to meet many new people, learn a lot of leadership skills, and get aquainted with my new home.
+It was a great way for me to meet many new people, learn a lot of leadership skills, and get acquainted with my new home.
 It began with early mornings, long days, and even later nights.
-My first semster was all about new beginnigs while learning the “ways” of college.
+My first semester was all about new beginnings while learning the “ways” of college.
 Let me tell you, it was not the easiest thing that I’ve ever done, but I met some awesome people who helped me along the way.
-At the end of the semester, it was weird to say goodbye to people that I had spent almost everyday with to come home to old friends.
+At the end of the semester, it was weird to say goodbye to people that I had spent almost every day with to come home to old friends.

 2016 was a really big year for me.
 It was filled with ups and downs like most years.
 I am confident entering 2017, and I am hopeful for what the year will hold for me and my loved ones.
 Cheers to 2016; hello 2017!